james-stevens/language_model/README.md

 							Seed Text
 	  -n NUMBER, --number NUMBER
 							Number of words to output
+	  -t NUM_TOKENS, --num-tokens NUM_TOKENS
+                            Number of words in a rows to use to make one sequence

 `--learn [file]` will take one parameter, which is the name of the text or pickle file to train from.
 A text file should be a series of paragraphs broken with blank lines.
 A pickle file should be an array of paragraphs.

+When learning, by default, it uses sequences of 5 words `-t`/`--num-tokens` lets you change this to any value you like.

-Once it has loaded the file, it will check one word can be correctly tokenised, the default is `the`, but if this word doe not appear in your training data, then you will need to give it a different check work.
+Once it has loaded the file, it will check one word can be correctly tokenised, the default is `the`, but if this word does not appear in your training data, then you will need to give it a different check work.

 `--generate [file]` - this will load a pre-created NN and generate text, you can seed the text with the `--seed` option